Materialnonmaterial

 The laboratory, in this sense, is a socio-material-technical infrastructure composed of instruments, materials, space, their arrangement and relations, but is equally composed of the scientists themselves.
 Daily acts of observation, adjustment, and improvisation sustain its operation.
 Knowledge is enacted through embodied practices - shared ways of doing, knowing and feeling.
 It is a social environment as much as a technical one, in which phenomena that cannot be directly perceived are produced, stabilised, and made legible.

-Cast raw copper sculptures, produced directly from sections of clothing, are suspended within a structure of timber, filtered by fine copper mesh.
+Cast raw copper sculptures, produced directly from sections of clothing, a long-standing reference point in Robinson’s practice, are suspended within a structure of timber.
 Imperfections, visible as holes, gaps, and incomplete sections, register the limits and material dynamics of the casting process.
 Textiles carry inscriptions from lab whiteboards - formulae and calculations jostle with sketched visualizations and diagrams, to-do lists and doodles, revealing the iterative, processual nature and sociality of the lab.
-A sound work, created from recordings within the laboratory, transposes its technological acoustics into the gallery: the hiss-chug of the dilution fridge, alongside high- and low-pitched emissions from various electrical equipment.
+A sound work, created from recordings within the laboratory, transposes its technological acoustics into the gallery: the hiss-chug of the dilution fridge, alongside high and low-pitched emissions from various electrical equipment.

 Spanning multiple materials, sculptural and perceptual registers, Robinson’s new body of work foregrounds the entangled relations between bodies, technologies, and materials through which fragile, imperceptible phenomena become materially and sensorially felt.